 About the Parish Council

 Colden Common Parish Council when at its full complement consists of 12 councillors, a Clerk and an Assistant Clerk and meets every month.
-The Parish Council also employs two full time ground staff, and a cleaner.
+The Parish Council also employs a cleaner.

 Councillors are elected by the electors of the parish every four years or at other time by a co-option when a vacancy arises.
 A councillor’s role is to listen to and represent the views and interests of the community as a whole through being well informed on local issues and by consultation with local people.